In New Jersey, children with disabilities and their parents have several rights not available to regular education students.

-The Mark Law Firm Lawyers Advocate For Parents and Children
+The Mark Law Firm Team Advocates For Parents and Children

-If you need help in any kind of special education matter, our Education Law attorneys can help you find the right solution to the problem and achieve your legal goals.
+If you need help in any kind of special education matter, our Education Law team can help you find the right solution to the problem and achieve your legal goals.

-Contact Skilled New Jersey Attorneys About Rights of Disabled Students
+Contact a Skilled New Jersey Team About Rights of Disabled Students

 For experienced and aggressive representation in students with disability cases, contact Mark Law Firm, to schedule an appointment.
 Call 908-375-6767, 908-375-6767, 201-431-7541 or toll free 888-734-8287, or contact the firm online for advice, support and compassionate counsel.